IssaHanou/BEP_1920_Q2/back-end/resources/room_manual.md

 - `duration`: this is the duration of the escape room, which should be a string in the format "hh:mm:ss".
 - `host`: this is the IP address of the broker through which clients and back-end connect, formatted as a string.
 - `port`: this is the port on which the broker runs, formatted as integer.

+### Cameras
+This will be a list of camera objects, that are set up in the room.
+An object has two properties:

+- `name`: the name of the camera
+- `link`: the link to the camera's IP address

 ### Devices
 This will be a list of all devices in the room.
 Each device is defined as a JSON object with the following properties: